 Edward Walsh, MD, an Infectious Disease specialist with Rochester Regional Health, and Syed Mustafa, MD, an immunologist with Rochester Regional Health, have insight into the research about boosters for the COVID-19 vaccine.

-On August 18, 2021, the U.S. Department of Health and Human Services and Centers for Disease Control and Prevention (CDC) issued a statement, saying people in the U.S. who are fully vaccinated against COVID-19 will soon be able to obtain a booster shot.
+On August 18, 2021, the U.S. Department of Health and Human Services and Centers for Disease Control and Prevention (CDC) issued a statement, saying certain people in the U.S. who are fully vaccinated against COVID-19 will be able to obtain a booster shot.